thawro/yolo-pytorch/RESEARCH.md

   <img src="https://github.com/thawro/yolo-pytorch/assets/50373360/eab7cb36-5aad-40bb-8b61-3d06a3e9744f" alt="drop_block_algo" height="450"/>
 </p>

-DropBlock has two main parameters which are _block_size_ and _γ_. _block_size_ is the size of the block to be dropped, and _γ_, controls how many activation units to drop.
+DropBlock has two main parameters which are $block\_size$ and $γ$. $block\_size$ is the size of the block to be dropped, and $γ$, controls how many activation units to drop.
 Authors experimented with a shared DropBlock mask across different feature channels or each feature channel with its DropBlock mask.
 The above Algorithm corresponds to the latter, which tends to work better in the experiments

 Applying DropbBlock in skip connections in addition to the convolution layers increases the accuracy.
 Also, gradually increasing number of dropped units during training leads to better accuracy and more robust to hyperparameter choices

+> **_NOTE:_** Some of the YOLO approaches (newer ones) use the idea of **DropBlock** for regularization purposes.

 ## MixUp